toopher/toopher.github.io/_posts/2014-04-25-code-golf-integer-reversal-in-python.md

       x = (((x & 0xff00ff00) >> 8 ) | ((x & 0x00ff00ff) << 8))
       return((x >> 16) | (x << 16))

+We ultimately decided this solution was cheating since we could not rederive it easily.
-And the more readable shift-and-mask:
+So, we dove into writing our own and came up with the more readable shift-and-mask:

     def reverse(input_, width=32):
       output = 0